 Practice Organization– The league provides a number of clinics before, during, and after the season.
 The league expects each coach to attend at least one general clinic and one pitching clinic per season.
 The league has many resources available to improve coach effectiveness (videos, books, hand-outs, mentors, etc.).
 Please see below for links to forms and handouts including practice drills, basics skills overviews, and other instructional tools.?

-Player Uniforms and Equipment – Each player will receive a team uniform consisting of shirt, pants, socks, and visor (Grade 1/2).
+Player Uniforms and Equipment – Each player will receive a team uniform consisting of shirt, pants, socks, (and visor Grade K/1).
 It is the player’s responsibility to provide a fielding glove and sneakers or rubber cleats.
 Players are expected to wear their complete uniform to all games.

-Team Equipment – Each team will receive a full complement of field equipment including softball bats, 3 infielders' face masks, catcher’s equipment (except grade 1/2), and batting helmets with chin straps.
+Team Equipment – Each team will receive a full complement of field equipment including softball bats, 3 infielders' face masks, catcher’s equipment (except grade K/1 and 2/3), and batting helmets with chin straps.
 NGS's policy for providing batting helmets with cages is:

 Equipment for Games – It is the responsibility of the home team to provide the “game equipment” which includes: game bases, pitching rubber, umpire equipment, measuring tape, and game ball.
 Both teams must provide First Aid equipment.
 Ice or bags of frozen corn, kept in a small cooler, must be brought to every game and practice.